intgr/histonia/README.md

 which you can use as imagery in the **OpenStreetMap iD editor**.

-High-resolution tiles are available from Maa-amet's WMS servers, but unfortunately the iD editor only supports the TMS protocol, not WMS.
+High-resolution tiles are available from Maa-amet's WMS servers, but unfortunately the iD editor only supports the TMS (Tile Map Service) protocol, not WMS.

-This MapProxy configuration converts provides a TMS API and converts back and forth between WMS.
+This MapProxy configuration provides TMS and converts back and forth between WMS.

 ### Usage